Sacred Fire Team

 (Board of Trustees)

-I used to dream of a time when I could communicate with elements in nature as the native peoples and probably our ancestors used to do.
-Although, I doubted the possibility of it actually happening!
-Now being part of an organization that knows and accepts that we are all of part of a sacred living world and that communication with it is a necessary part of life—what “normal” should be—is profound.
-I’m grateful to say that my background as a healer and a business person can serve humanity in this way.
+I used to dream of a time when people could communicate with elements in nature as the native peoples and probably our ancestors used to do everyday.
+Being a part of this organization that knows and accepts that we are all part of a sacred living world and that communication with it is a necessary part of life—which is what “normal” should be—is profound.
+I’m grateful to say that my experience as a community and business person and a healer can serve humanity in this way.

 Karen Smith Fernandez